dbp/cpcj/_interviews/mark-lotto.md

 everyday at places like [BuzzFeed](http://buzzfeed.com) and [VICE](http://vice.com), and those are massive institutions.

-_Do you think that power dynamics will change?
-Will newer and smaller publications have more of the kind of power that the *Times* has?_
+_<bold>Do you think that power dynamics will change?
+Will newer and smaller publications have more of the kind of power that the *Times* has?</bold>_

 I think that newer publications will have that level of influence.
 BuzzFeed, which was founded in 2006, and VICE, which is